JimmyZhang12/raytracer/README.md

 ![Sample](scene_golden.png)

-A Raytracer implemented in Python, following the architecture decribed by "Ray Tracing the next Week" by Peter Shirley
+A Raytracer implemented in Python, following the architecture decribed by "Ray Tracing the next Week" by Peter Shirley The raytracer takes about 20minutes to render this sample image at 900x600.

 For CS418 Spring 2022